FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: Experiments and Analyses

-\textit{\textbf{2) Interpreting Task:}} We find out that incorporating visual trace evidence into training can significantly enhance the interpretation ability of LMMs.
-In practice, LMMs are evaluated using the \textit{fault-finding} prompting mode of FakeClue, where models are instructed to explain image authenticity based on visual clues, such as in the prompt ``\textit{This is a fake image generated by AI, explain the reasons}''.
-In the first category of Table~\ref{tab:multimodalcapab}, the two variants of FakeScope demonstrate substantial improvements in interpreting ability, especially the word-level similarities and semantic relevance level to the ground truth.
-These findings indicate that training on FakeInstruct conspicuously enhances the \textit{effect-to-cause} awareness concerning the forensic attributes of LMMs.
+\textit{\textbf{2) Interpreting Task:}} We evaluate LMMs with the \textit{fault-finding} prompting mode of FakeClue, where models are instructed to explain image authenticity based on visual descriptions, such as in the prompt ``\textit{This is a fake image generated by AI, explain the reasons}''.
+In the first category of Table~\ref{tab:multimodalcapab}, FakeScope achieve clear gains in this task, which indicates that training on FakeInstruct conspicuously enhances the \textit{effect-to-cause} awareness concerning the forensic attributes of LMMs.

-\textit{\textbf{3) Reasoning Task:}} Forensic reasoning is the inverse of interpretation, assessing LMMs' inference capability in deriving authenticity judgments from visual trace evidence.
+\textit{\textbf{3) Reasoning Task:}} The forensic reasoning task is the inverse of interpretation, assessing LMMs' inference capability in deriving authenticity judgments from visual trace evidence.
 This task is evaluated using the prompts in the \textit{inference} mode of FakeClue, such as ``\textit{Inspect this image carefully and formulate an evaluation regarding its authenticity}''.
-As observed in the experimental results listed in the second category of Table~\ref{tab:multimodalcapab}, while all baseline LMMs generally exhibit weak forensic reasoning capabilities, the proposed FakeScope achieves a substantial improvement after training on FakeInstruct and even surpasses all compared models, reaching SOTA performance.
-Most notably, its reasoning capability also outperforms the teacher model GPT-4V~\cite{gpt4} by over 30\%, demonstrating the effectiveness of FakeInstruct in enhancing \textit{cause-to-effect} forensic awareness and triggering forensic reasoning in LMMs.
+As shown in the second category of Table~\ref{tab:multimodalcapab}, baselines generally perform poorly on this task, whereas FakeScope improves substantially after training on FakeInstruct and achieves state-of-the-art results.
+Most notably, it surpasses the teacher model GPT-4V by more than 30\%, highlighting FakeInstruct’s effectiveness in strengthening cause-to-effect forensic awareness.

-\textit{\textbf{4) Fine-{G}rained Analyzing Task:}} To further evaluate the effectiveness of FakeScope in analyzing specific aspects of image forgery, we conduct experiments on the FakeQA dataset, which consists of queries regarding fine-grained visual forgeries.
-As shown in the third category of Table~\ref{tab:multimodalcapab}, FakeScope exhibits notable improvements over both baseline models and its teacher model, highlighting its enhanced fine-grained forensic analyzing capabilities.
-However, despite these promising results, this ability still shows room for improvement compared to the other two transparency-related forensic capabilities interpreting and reasoning.
-This suggests potential avenues for further optimization, particularly in refining its sensitivity to subtle forgery artifacts.
+\textit{\textbf{4) Fine-{G}rained Analyzing Task:}} We assess FakeScope on FakeQA, which targets fine-grained visual forgery queries.
+As shown in the third category of Table~\ref{tab:multimodalcapab}, FakeScope clearly outperforms both baseline and teacher models, demonstrating stronger fine-grained forensic analysis.
+However, this capability still lags behind its interpreting and reasoning performance, suggesting the future potential to improve its answering open-ended questions on subtle forgery artifacts.